sh-lee-prml/PeriodWave/README.md

 - FM: https://openreview.net/forum?id=PqvMRDCJT9t
 - VoiceBox (Mel-spectrogram Generation): https://openreview.net/forum?id=gzCS252hCO&noteId=e2GZZfeO9g
 - P-Flow (Mel-spectrogram Generation): https://openreview.net/forum?id=zNA7u7wtIN
 - RF-Wave (Waveform Generation): https://github.com/bfs18/rfwave (After paper submission, we found that the paper RF-Wave also utilized FM for waveform generation.
-However, they used it on the complex spectrogram domain for efficient waveform generation.
+They used it on the complex spectrogram domain for efficient waveform generation.
 It is cool idea!)

 ### Inspired by the multi-period discriminator of HiFi-GAN, we first distillate the multi-periodic property in generator
 - HiFi-GAN: https://github.com/jik876/hifi-gan